 6.2.4 – Your acceptance of these surcharge rates is implied by your giving instructions for completion of work (or a stage of work) with a deadline of less than three working days.

 6.3.1 - Our consulting fees are made up of consultant time spent (including travel) at the standard hourly rate quoted on our website, plus expenses, plus VAT.
 Discounts and surcharges (where applicable) are applied to our standard hourly fee rate.
-Prices are quoted, and shall be paid, in Pounds Sterling in England, unless otherwise agreed in writing by a Director.
+Prices are quoted, and shall be paid, in Pounds Sterling in England.

 6.4.
 Pre-paid time; discounts; expiry